Birth alert: Nova Scotia

 Nova Scotia ended the use of birth alerts in November 2021.

 Ontario

 On July 14, 2020, Associate Minister of Children and Women's Issues Jill Dunlop directed Ontario's Children's Aid Societies to stop issuing birth alerts by October 15, 2020.
 Dunlop stated that "we're trying to work to collaborate with families.
 That families have a voice in their plans moving forward.
 And birth alerts just do the exact opposite."

 Quebec

 Birth alerts have been used in Quebec since 2009.

 Prince Edward Island

-On February 1, 2021, PEI ended its use of birth alerts.
+On February 1, 2021, Prince Edward Island ended its use of birth alerts.

 Saskatchewan

-In January 2021, the province announced that it would end its use of birth alerts on February 1, 2021.
+In January 2021, Saskatchewan announced that it would end its use of birth alerts on February 1, 2021.

 Yukon

 The Yukon last issued a birth alert in 2017, and ended the practice in 2019.